navidrome/navidrome/README.md

 [![Join the Chat](https://img.shields.io/discord/671335427726114836?style=for-the-badge)](https://discord.gg/xh7j7yF)

 Navidrome is an open source web-based music collection server and streamer.
 It gives you freedom to listen to your music collection from any browser or mobile device.

-This is a fully functional _alpha quality_ software.
-Expect some changes in the feature set and the way it works.
+It's like your personal Spotify!

 __Any feedback is welcome!__ If you need/want a new feature, find a bug or think of any way to improve Navidrome, please fill a [GitHub issue](https://github.com/deluan/navidrome/issues) or join the chat in our [Discord server](https://discord.gg/xh7j7yF)